llafuente/language-spec/spec/language/variables.md

 *Semantics*

-A block variable will live until the end of the current block unless it's fetch by a lambda, in that case it will live until the lambda dies.
+A block variable will live until the end of the current block.

 *Constraints*